 Ahmed H. Badran is an Assistant Professor in the Department of Chemistry at The Scripps Research Institute.
 His works aims to probe and engineer the most fundamental biomolecules and genetic circuits in living cells, and to develop next generation solutions to long-standing global issues in healthcare and climate change.

 Dr. Badran earned his B.Sc. in Biochemistry & Molecular Biophysics, as well as Molecular & Cellular Biology, from the University of Arizona.
 Subsequently, he earned his Ph.D. in Chemical Biology from Harvard University under the guidance of Prof. David R. Liu, leading the development and application of rapid methods for continuous directed evolution.
-Following that, he was a Principal Investigator and Fellow of the Broad Institute of MIT and Harvard where his lab developed new technologies to reprogram protein translation.
+He later became Fellow of the Broad Institute of MIT and Harvard, he developed new technologies to reprogram protein translation.
 Badran has earned several distinctions for his undergraduate and graduate research, including the Arnold and Mabel Beckman Scholarship, the National Science Foundation Graduate Research Fellowship, the Harvard Graduate School of Arts and Sciences Merit Fellowship, and the National Institutes of Health Director’s Early Independence Award.

 Broad-spectrum antibiotics enable physicians to treat diverse infections without identifying the causative bacterium.
 Yet broad-spectrum inhibition, alongside poor antibiotics stewardship, incentivize the development of resistance to our dwindling arsenal and can have significant consequences on patient microbiomes.
 We’re actively developing ‘targeted’ ribosomal antibiotics that co-opt species-specific liabilities to act against a single microbe, which may be used to affect invading pathogens or to edit the composition of patient microbiomes.